Analysis Group Case Interview: Process, Question Types, and How to Prepare (2026)

 Prepare 3 quantitative project stories (STAR format with technical detail)

-AG evaluates research depth more than case skill—your stories are 60% of the interview
+AG often evaluates research depth more heavily than standard case skill

 Review antitrust economics basics: HHI, market definition, pricing effects